anandvamsi/Seminar-Talks-videos-Notes/AWS-Bedrock-AIweek.md

-# Notes of AI week.
+# Notes of AI week:: Introduction of AWS Bedrock.

 ## How to Evaluate the between the models.
 Based on the values of